 Integrative approach to genetic disorders affecting children and adults, focusing on the medical, genetic and psychosocial aspects of the most common.
 Students complete 2 essays discussing management of hypothetical cases and sit a 90-minute case-based exam in June.

 A theoretical and practical course unit designed to familiarise students with research design and statistical techniques relevant to students' research projects and dissertations.
-Assessment is through participation in the seminars, satisfactory completion of a research project protocol and sit a 60-minute multiple choice exam in May/June.
+Assessment is through participation in the seminars and satisfactory completion of a research project protocol.
+Students sit a 60-minute multiple choice exam in May/June.

 Human Genetics (15 credits)